 For the formal application process, Habitat will need:

-Copies of state and federal income tax returns with W-2 forms for the last 3 years;
+Copies of state and federal income tax returns with W-2 forms for the last 3 years.

-Copies of current statements for bank accounts, stock or mutual funds that you or co-applicant own;
+Copies of current statements for bank accounts, stock or mutual funds that you or co-applicant own.

-You must work or live in Nevada County to apply for a Habitat home in Nevada County.
+List of employers and landlords for past 2 years.
+Please note: You must work or live in Nevada County to apply for a Habitat home in Nevada County.

-3. Willingness to Participate as a Partner with Habitat
+C) Willingness to Participate as a Partner with Habitat

 Sweat equity includes helping with construction, and may include other activities such as working in the Habitat office, helping with events, and assisting at the ReStore.
 Friends and relatives may volunteer time on your behalf that can be applied to your 500 hours of “sweat equity”: up to 20% (100 hours) for a 2-adult household, or up to 40% (200 hours) for a single adult household.

-B. You will be responsible for maintenance and repairs of your home from the time you purchase.
+You will be responsible for maintenance and repairs of your home from the time you purchase.
 Willingness to be a responsible neighbor, including respect and consideration for your property, our neighbors and your neighborhood.

-C. After moving into your home, the Homeowner Support Committee will maintain an ongoing relationship with you.
+After moving into your home, the Homeowner Support Committee will maintain an ongoing relationship with you.
 This includes financial counseling and household maintenance education.